Insurance and GIS

 8. Insurance Claims

 The broker must be informed as soon as reasonably possible of any claim or of any circumstance, which may subsequently give rise to a claim, and the police must be notified if a crime is suspected.
-As an exhibition organiser you can stipulate in the hire agreement that venues must inform you of any incident within a specific time period, such as 24 hours, to ensure the situation and claim are handled appropriately and in a timely manner.
+As an exhibition organiser you can stipulate in the Exhibition Agreement that tour venues must inform you of any incident within a specific time period, such as 24 hours, to ensure the situation and claim are handled appropriately and in a timely manner.

 Under no circumstance admit liability for or agree to settle any claim, or incur any costs without the broker’s and/or insurer’s written consent.
 A specialist loss adjuster who acts for the insurers will usually be appointed and details of the loss, including the item(s), its value(s), how the loss occurred and any other relevant information will needed to be provided to them.